Businesses and Non-profits

 Naming someone to chair the meeting

 Once the board has confirmed that it has quorum, the meeting chair can take up their duties.
-It’s the chair’s job to run the meeting, which includes things like giving people a turn to speak and receiving motions.
+The chairperson’s job is to run the meeting, which includes things like giving people a turn to speak and receiving motions.

-The non-profit’s by-laws can say who the board meeting chair is.
-For example, the by-laws can say that the president is also the board meeting chair.
+The chairperson can be named in the non-profit’s by-laws.
+For example, the by-laws can say that the president is also the board meeting chairperson.

 If the by-laws don’t say anything, the board must name someone to be chair at the beginning of each meeting.